rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-44.md

 categories:
   - "newsletters"
-summary: "Welcome to the #44 edition of Rust in Blockchain, This month we spotlight `openmina`, a Rust implementation of Mina that uses SNARKs to validate the state of the blockchain without storing the blockchain itself."
+summary: "Welcome to the #44 edition of Rust in Blockchain, This month we spotlight `openmina`, a Rust implementation of Mina that runs in a browser."
 ---

 Welcome to the #44 edition of Rust in Blockchain, the monthly